aldemeery/tic-tac-toe/README.md

 ## TRICKS & SECRETS

-Do you wanna feel like a hacker? try to change the dimension variable of the board area in the main.rb file and get a more intense experience.
+Do you wanna feel like a hacker? try to change the dimension variable of the board area in the Game class constructor and get a more intense experience.

 ## Contributing